unioslo/harborapi/docs/usage/methods/read.md

 asyncio.run(main())
 ```

 Methods that return multiple resources have a number of optional arguments that can be provided to filter, sort and limit the results.
-These arguments are described in the following sections
+These arguments are documented below.

 ### `query`